Dates Available

 What you will learn

 On this upholstery course, students learn traditional techniques and the materials required to upholster different styles of furniture.
-Through a series of tasks and demonstrations, students learn the correct use of upholstery tools and materials.
+Through a series of tasks and demonstrations students learn the correct use of upholstery tools and materials.
 These include stripping existing upholstery, preparing timber frames and their reupholstery using webbing, stitched and nailed hessian, stitched horse hair, another layer of hessian and a final layer of calico.
 Finish with a final layer of students' own top fabric and trim with various edging techniques.
 Suitable small scale personal projects could be dining chairs, footstools, occasional chairs, piano stools and other types of stools.
-In advance of the course, students are required to check their project is suitable with the tutor by emailing sam.edkins@morleycollege.ac.uk.
+Student are required to check project is suitable with the tutor sam.edkins@morleycollege.ac.uk.
 Equipment and tools are provided by the College, there is an additional charge for some materials.

 Learning Outcomes